 If you’re experiencing other side effects of the pill, it may be an indication that hair loss is also occurring from it.
 However, that’s circumstantial evidence at best.
 You may be experiencing hair loss for different reasons while being on the pill.

 And so, you need to see your dermatologist.
 S/he may ask for your family history and take blood tests to provide an accurate diagnosis.
-The hair loss may be resulting from your genetics, stress, or it could be seasonal.
-Do not look up how to stop hair loss from birth control before speaking to your doctor.
+The hair loss may be resulting from genetics or stress, or it could be seasonal.

 The progestin in birth control pills can result in hair loss in women, which is very unlike natural progesterone.
 This happens because of an increase in the levels of male hormones.